demisto/content/Packs/CyberArkEventCollector/Integrations/CyberArkEventCollector/README.md

 CyberArk logs event collector integration for Cortex XSIAM.
-This integration was integrated and tested with version xx of CyberArk Event Collector.
+This integration was integrated and tested with version 22.4 of CyberArk Event Collector.

 ## Configure CyberArk Event Collector on Cortex XSIAM